-A COA is a certificate which confirms that work done without a building consent, when one was required, meets the requirements of the New Zealand Building Code.
-A COA is not a replacement for a building consent and can exclude specific sections of the Building Code if we are unable to confirm that the works comply.
+A COA is provides "limited" assurance that building work completed without a building consent, when one was required, meets the requirements of the New Zealand Building Code.

-If susbequent remedial or further work is needed, you may then have to apply for a building consent to do it.
+If subsequent remedial or further work is needed, you may then have to apply for a building consent to do it.

 Please note that we are under no obligation to issue a COA and we always recommend that you obtain a building consent in advance when one is required.